semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 In short, `focus-metavariable: $X` is not a pattern in itself, it does not perform any matching, it only focuses the matching on the code already bound to `$X` by other patterns.
 Whereas `pattern: $X` matches `$X` against your code (and in this context, `$X` only matches expressions)!

-#### Including multiple focus metavariables using set intersection syntax
+#### Including multiple focus metavariables using set intersection semantics

 Include more `focus-metavariable` keys with different metavariables under the `pattern` to match results **only** for the overlapping region of all the focused code: